panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ---
-title: "TypeScript Function Types Explained: Everything You Need to Know"
+title: "TypeScript Function Types Explained"
 description: "Are you struggling to understand TypeScript function types?
 Look no further!
 This comprehensive guide covers everything you need to know."
 published: "2023-03-26"
 modified: "2023-03-26"